syrnxalno/GGExtensions/Code_of_conduct.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+<b>Examples of behavior that contributes to a positive environment for our
+community include:</b><!--Bold text to highlight subtitles-->

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences